imgal-org/imgal/imgal_python/README.md

 ### Using `imgal` with Python

-Once `imgal` has been installed in a compatiable Python environment, `imgal` will be available to import.
+Once `pyimgal` has been installed in a compatiable Python environment, `imgal` will be available to import.
 The example below demonstrates how to obtain a colocalization z-score (_i.e._ colocalization and anti-colocalization strength) using the [Spatially Adaptive Colocalization Analysis (SACA)](https://doi.org/10.1109/TIP.2019.2909194) framework.
 The two number values after the channels are threshold values for channels `a` and `b` respectively.

 ```python